-Every Meade telescope, spotting scope, and telescope accessory is warranted by Meade Instruments Corporation ("Meade") to be free of defects in materials and workmanship for a period of ONE YEAR from the date of original purchase in the U.S.A.
-Meade will repair or replace a product, or part thereof, found by Meade to be defective, provided the defective part is returned to

-Meade, freight-prepaid, with proof of purchase.
-This warranty applies to the original purchaser only and is non-transferable.
+Every Meade telescope and telescope accessory is warranted by Meade Instruments Corporation ("Meade") to be free of defects in materials and workmanship for a period of ONE YEAR from the date of original purchase in the U.S.A.
+Meade will repair or replace a product, or part thereof, found by Meade to be defective, provided the defective part is returned to Meade, freight-prepaid, with proof of purchase.
+This warranty applies to the original purchaser only and is nontransferable.
 Meade products purchased outside North America are not included in this warranty, but are covered under separate warranties issued by Meade international distributors.

-RGA Number Required: Prior to the return of any product or part, a Return Goods Authorization (RGA) number must be obtained from Meade by writing, or by calling (800) 626-3233.
+RGA Number Required: Prior to the return of any product or part, a Return Goods Authorization (RGA) number must be obtained from Meade by calling (800) 6263233.
 Each returned part or product must include a written statement detailing the nature of the claimed defect, as well as the owner's name, address, and phone number.